How to Lay Turf Rolls

 A lush green lawn makes all the difference to any garden.
-It offers a facelift to any bare area needing a bit of a lift.
+It offers a facelift to any bare area needing some life.
 On a larger scale, golf courses, parks and council grounds require high quality lawns for both comfort and ease-of-use.
-However, for longevity and to maintain the aesthetic value of a lawn it must be treated, fertilized and cared for.
+However, for longevity and to maintain the aesthetic value of a lawn it must be watered, mowed and fertilized.
 Without the right care at the outset, the grass will start to rot underneath preventing the roots from bedding down into the soil, and consequently the grass will die.
 However, with the right care in those early days, your lawn will grow and thrive – giving you enjoyment for many years to come.

 Laying turf is one of the most efficient and effective ways of improving the appearance of an outdoor space – and it’s easy to achieve!
 Below is a guideline to get you started.
 Of course, you are welcome to contact the team at Greener Lawn for more information and assistance in laying turf and maintaining your lawn.

 Our team at Greener Lawn will help you achieve a healthy lawn that adds value and enhances the appearance of your property – whether commercial or residential.

 Turf is a living plant.
 For best results, it should be delivered on the day planned for laying, and it should be laid immediately upon delivery.
 Watch our step-by-step guide to calculating the amount of turf you need.